 In terms of aesthetics, this Comfortbilt Pellet Stove comes in charcoal gray color.
 It appears to blend in with homes that have a modern look.
 On top of that, it has a large viewing area with a bay design that can fit into smaller rooms.
-The weight of this model clocks in at three hundred twenty pounds and it has a height of thirty five inches, a width of twenty four inches, and a depth of thirty inches.
+The weight of this model clocks in at three hundred twenty pounds and it has a height of thirty-five inches, a width of twenty-four inches, and depth of thirty inches.

 - Easy cleanup process

 - Long restart period